bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 Variables are first created to store the list of the excel file paths, list of the required sheet names across the excel documents and a list of custom table names assigned to each excel document.

-The for loop iterates through each file path, the sheets in each document and the custom table names.
-Once the loop is completed, the custom tables will each be populated with the data from the required spreadsheets.
+The for loop iterates through each file path, sheets in each document and the custom table names, populating the tables with the selected data.

 ```SQL
 # Create a list of the different file paths where the excel sheets are stored